 The Department for Education (DfE) provides additional funding for all students in Year 7 who achieved below their age related expectations at the end of KS2.
 This additional funding is used by schools/academies to provide literacy and numeracy catch-up support for Year 7 students.
 Its purpose is to help students catch up as quickly as possible.

-- All state-funded schools with year 7 pupils receive this funding.
+- All state-funded schools with year 7 students receive this funding.

 - For 2019-2020 Wingfield Academy’s allocation was £16,112

 The literacy and numeracy catch-up premium provides schools with an additional money for each year 7 student who did not achieve standard in reading and/or maths at the end of key stage 2.
 This short report summarises how we intend to spend this year’s funding.

 - To raise attainment in reading age.

 - To raise attainment in reading and writing.